Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 Can you tell what's going on?
 I'd need to read it pretty carefully.

-Which brings us to 👉
+Which brings us to :point_right:

 <!--- end-lecture -->